 - MRI is contraindicated as some bodies can be magnetised.

-- Visual evoked potential testing will show a reduced b-wave in some cases of chronically retained IOFB.
+- Electroretinogram (ERG) testing will show a reduced b-wave in some cases of chronically retained IOFB.

 Management